benhatsor/devtools-autosave/README.md

 ## What resources are saved?
 Any resource you modify through DevTools.
 This includes:
-- CSS files, including `inspector-stylesheets`
+- CSS files and inline styles, including `inspector-stylesheets`
 - The inspected page's HTML
 - JavaScript files
 - And more